willholmeswastaken/wub/README.md

 The open-source url shortener.

 ## Tech Stack
-1. Hosting - Vercel
+1. Vercel - Hosting
-2. DB - Neon
+2. Neon Postgres - DB
-3. Logs - LogFlare
+3. LogFlare - Additional Logging
+4. Upstash
-4. Redis / Ratelimiting - Upstash
+    1. Redis - Rate limiting
-5. Inngest - Serverless queueing
+    2. QStash - Serverless queuing

 ## Project management
 Using Linear to keep a backlog of ideas / things I want to do with Wub.